hello.

 [Andy:] ...just or...

-...nah.
-Well I mean.
+[David:] ...nah.
+I mean.
 Yeah.
 The...uh...atom, it's not really...I mean a symbol.
-You see and you think atom.
-It electrons moving in elliptical paths around a nucleus and all...we know...
+You see that and you atom.
+It shows electrons moving in paths around a nucleus and all...we know...

 mmhmm.

-[David:] ...that's...that's not how an atom works.
-Or...or even, for that matter...
+[David:] ...that's...that's not how an works.
+Or...or looks even, for that matter...

 ok.

-[David:] ...and so....and so that's why it was for the cover, you know...
+[David:] ...and so....and so why it was appropriate for the cover, you know...

 [Andy:] right.
 Uhmm.
 Ok.
 Yeah.
-I'm not sure I see the connection.
+I'm not really I see the connection.
 But...

 mmhmm.
 Mmhmm.
 Uhmm.
 Ok.
 Uh.
-Tell...ok...what's the deal these little songs between the real...you know, the real songs?
+Tell...ok...what's the deal with these songs between the real...you know, the real songs?
 Like are they significant?
 Uhmm...is there like a of the album?
 Or are they space?
 Like what's...going on there?

 uhmm.
 I don't...